-Target SAV species will be planted within the Landa Lake, New Channel, and Upper Spring Run LTBG reaches to increase the coverage of individual plant species per the annual restoration goals set forth in Table 3.
-An approximate number of plants needed to achieve the annual goals is also included in Table 3.
-Individual plant species will be planted in locations within the Lake/ river channel where light exposure, flow velocities, and substrate provide the best conditions for the individual plant types.
+Target SAV species will be planted within the Landa Lake, New Channel, and Upper Spring Run LTBG reaches, as needed.
+Individual plant species will be planted in locations within the Lake/river channel where light exposure, flow velocities, and substrate provide the best conditions for the individual plant types.
 Supplemental plantings of Ludwigia and Cabomba will be planted in existing restoration plots within the Landa Lake, New Channel, and Upper Spring Run LTBG reaches, as necessary, to maintain existing coverage or to replace any drastic losses in coverage due to floods, natural competition or other factors.

-Ludwigia will continue to be propagated in-situ within Landa Lake in order to provide plant stock for 2023 restoration efforts.
+Ludwigia will continue to be propagated in-situ within Landa Lake in order to provide plant stock for 2024 restoration efforts.
 In-situ propagation of Ludwigia will be conducted by collecting stem cuttings from Ludwigia plants that exist within the Comal River system.
 The cuttings will be placed in pots filled with substrate collected from within the Comal River system.
 The potted cuttings will then be placed in Mobile Underwater Plant Propagation Trays (MUPPTs) and placed in a shallow portion of Landa Lake and allowed to produce roots and plant mass.
-Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Landa Lake LTBG reach to achieve an annual target of 35 m2 of additional Ludwigia coverage at full grow out, within the New Channel LTBG reach to achieve an annual target of 5 m2 of additional Ludwigia coverage at full grow out, and within the Upper Spring Run LTBG reach to achieve and annual target of 5 m2 of additional Ludwigia coverage at full grow out.
-Ludwigia plants and cuttings will also be planted in suitable locations within Lower Landa Lake restoration reach to achieve an annual target of 5m2 of additional Ludwigia coverage.
+Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Landa Lake LTBG reach, as needed.
 Slightly more than the targeted coverage of Ludwigia will be planted to account for plant die-off.
-Based on previous restoration experience, approximately 15-20 Ludwigia plants are needed to achieve 1m2 of coverage.
-Approximately 450-600, 75-100, 75-100 and 75-100 Ludwigia plants will be planted in the Landa Lake LTBG, New Channel LTBG, Upper Spring Run LTBG and Lower Landa Lake Restoration reaches, respectively, to achieve target annual coverage in each reach.

-Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Landa Lake LTBG reach to achieve an annual target of 25 m2 of additional Cabomba coverage at full grow out and within the New Channel LTBG reach to achieve an annual target of 10m2 of additional Cabomba coverage at full grow out.
-Cabomba will also be planted in suitable locations within the Upper Landa Lake restoration reach, as needed, to achieve an annual target of 10 m2 of additional Cabomba coverage.
+Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Landa Lake LTBG and Upper Landa Lake restoration reach, as needed.
 Cabomba will be planted using stem cuttings.
 Stemmed cuttings will be collected from the New Channel and / or the spring-fed pool.
 The cuttings will be bundled into fist-sized bundles wrapped with rubber bands to keep bundles together.
 The Cabomba cutting bundles are typically 12 to 32 inches in length and will be planted at a depth of 2/3 their length, if possible, in soft, silty sediment.
 This planting depth prevents Cabomba from loosening and floating away and ensures multiple nodes are buried for production of good root structure.
 Rooted Cabomba will also be utilized and will be harvested from areas in the Comal River system where Cabomba is abundant.
 Significantly more than the targeted coverage of Cabomba will be planted in order to account for plant die-off.
-Approximately 20 Cabomba plantings are needed to achieve 1m2 of coverage.
-Approximately 500, 300, and 300 Cabomba plants will be planted throughout the Landa Lake LTBG, New Channel LTBG, and the Upper Spring Run LTBG reaches, respectively to achieve target annual coverages in each reach.
-Approximately 200 Cabomba plants will be planted in the Upper Landa Lake restoration reach to achieve target annual coverage within this reach.

-Sagittaria will be planted only as-needed in the most suitable locations in the Upper Landa Lake and Lower Landa Lake reaches to achieve annual targets of 25m2 and 10m2 of additional Sagittaria coverage, respectively, at full grow out.
-Due to its aggressive growth habit, observed natural expansion and existing coverage, it is not anticipated that Sagittaria will be planted in 2023 within any of the restoration reaches.
+Sagittaria will be planted only as-needed in the most suitable locations in the Upper Landa Lake and Lower Landa Lake reaches.
+Due to its aggressive growth habit, observed natural expansion and existing coverage, it is not anticipated that Sagittaria will be planted in 2024 within any of the restoration reaches.
 If needed, Sagittaria will be planted as transplants harvested from Landa Lake.
 The leaves of the transplants will be trimmed prior to planting to decrease buoyancy and drag.
-Approximately 12 Sagittaria plants are needed to achieve 1m2 of coverage.

 Potamogeton will be planted to increase coverage in the Landa Lake LTBG reach.
 Potamogeton will be planted using bare-root rhizomes that are harvested from the Comal River system.
-Approximately six rhizome sections need to be planted to achieve $1m^2$ of Potamogeton coverage.

 Competition between native plants has been observed where Vallisneria and Sagittaria will encroach on and take over Ludwigia and Cabomba stands.
 To minimize the effects of competition and to promote the growth and spread of Ludwigia and Cabomba, buffers will be created around planted Ludwigia and Cabomba stands to the extent practicable.
 Any plant material that is removed during this activity will be collected and removed from the lake/ river.